anufrievroman/calcure/README.md

 3. Install the program and libraries libraries by typing in the Windows Terminal `pip install windows-curses calcure`
 4. Now you can finally run it by typing in the Windows Terminal `python -m calcure`

+## Upgrade to the most recent version

+`pip install --upgrade calcure`

 ## Dependencies